rbarden/rvahams-sova-equipmenttracker/README.md

 The application automatically creates a log file named `EquipmentTracker.log` in the same directory as the application itself.
-This log file tracks all actions in the main application, and will be able to show a radio's history if it was checked out and returned multiple times.
-The Snapshot file would only show the current state at the time of writing.
+This log file tracks all actions in the main application, and will be able to show a radio's history if it was checked out and returned multiple times. __THE LOG FILE IS OVERWRITTEN EVERY TIME THE PROGRAM IS RUN.__

 ##### User Prompts:
 ```